 Ultimately researchers hope to systematically explore large swaths of the world's deepest trenches to get a more complete view of what is found there.
-Such work will once again be possible by 2016 as Schmidt Ocean Institute is working with Woods Hole on a new full ocean depth robotic vehicle.
+Such work will once again be possible by 2016 as Schmidt Ocean Institute is working with Woods Hole on a new full-ocean-depth robotic vehicle.

 The Big Questions

-Working with samples caught in traps they will also be studying the biochemical adaptations that allow animals to survive the crushing pressures in deep trenches, in particular, whether these animals have special compounds to protect proteins in their cells from folding improperly under the crushing pressure.
+Working with samples caught in traps they also studied the biochemical adaptations that allow animals to survive the crushing pressures in deep trenches, in particular, whether these animals have special compounds to protect proteins in their cells from folding improperly under the crushing pressure.
 One of the compounds researchers have already found that seems to help some trench dwellers withstand hadal pressure was discovered elsewhere and is being pursued as a potential treatment for Alzheimer’s, which involves problems with protein folding in the brain.
 Other compounds discovered in the trenches might be new to science and could offer similar potential medical or other benefits.

 The Bigger Picture